pointnetwork/point-chain/README.md

 ## Quick Start

-To learn how the Evmos works from a high-level perspective, go to the [Introduction](https://evmos.dev/about/intro/overview.html) section from the documentation.
+To learn how the Point chain works from a high-level perspective, go to the [Introduction](https://evmos.dev/about/intro/overview.html) section from the documentation.
 You can also check the instructions to [Run a Node](https://evmos.dev/validators/quickstart/run_node.html).

 ## Community

-The following chat channels and forums are a great spot to ask questions about Evmos:
+The following chat channels and forums are a great spot to ask questions about Point network:

 - [Evmos Twitter](https://twitter.com/EvmosOrg)
 - [Evmos Discord](https://discord.gg/evmos)